Meditation for Teens: Simple Ways to Start Without Pressure

 Teen brain and body effects of meditation

-Meditation works by training attention, body awareness, and the pause between a feeling and a reaction.
-The basic mechanism is simple: choose an anchor, notice distraction, and return.
+Meditation helps by practicing attention, body awareness, and the small space between a feeling and a response.
+The teaching is straightforward: pick an anchor, notice when the mind has gone elsewhere, and return without turning it into a self-criticism session.

 One beat helps.